 Students here are welcomed into one of the best cities they could be, as it offers high employment rates.
 Texas Tech University, Lubbock Christian University and South Plains College students are more likely to succeed since the average graduation rate for each school is nearly 60%.
 Additional resources including Texas Tech University Innovation Hub at Research Park and other higher education institutions and training programs are what make the “Hub City” a great option for those looking to relocate, expand their business or jumpstart their career upon graduation.
 In fact, USA Today named Lubbock in the Top 10 Best Cities for College Graduates.

 Lubbockites aren’t just excelling inside the classroom and office.
 They win on the court, too.
-Across the city, red and black flags wave the double T in celebration of Coach Chris Beard’s success in leading the Texas Tech Men’s Basketball team to the National Championship game in March 2019.
+Across the city, red and black flags wave the double T in celebration of Coach Mark Adam’s success in leading the Texas Tech Men’s Basketball team to the Sweet Sixteen in March 2022.
 In the past year, athletic success has spanned across the city.
 The Lubbock Christian University Women’s Basketball team also won the National Championship!
 Come and find out what puts Lubbock at the top of their game.